 Whether you own your own home or rent, have a large yard or no yard, have a pool or not, there are many things that you can do to green your routine outside.
 Each of these actions has the potential to save you money while helping our community to lower overall greenhouse gas emissions, conserve water, preserve our ecosystem and reduce the amount of waste we generate.
 Explore these topics to learn more.

 Plant trees.
-Add a few to your yard, put one in a pot on your balcony, or donate one to a friend when you sign up for the Save-a-Tree,Plant-a-Tree program.
+Add a few to your yard or put one in a pot on your balcony.
 When you plant trees, you help us to reach our goal for more canopy coverage.
 You also cool our city, make it more beautiful, prevent soil erosion and provide safe habitats for native wildlife.
 Trees can even help you to lower your energy bills.

 Try Florida-Friendly Landscaping.
 Applying nine easy principles to all the gardening you do helps to conserve water and keep our waterways clean.
 Explore this topic and learn how to install a rain sensor, use fertilizers, pesticides and herbicides sparingly and safely, and also find gorgeous native plants.
 Best of all, a Florida-Friendly yard can save you money by significantly reducing the amount you need to spend on maintenance, lawn products and water.